AntonyShaga/booking-notes-chat/README.md

 ---

-## 🔄 Отличие от “Next.js Login Page” от Corbado
+## 🔄 Difference from “Next.js Login Page” от Corbado

 The guide by Corbado implements a basic authentication (Pages Router + MongoDB + email OTP).